 The OPIF Auction

-Each year Oregon Film conducts an online auction of (as of 2021) $20million in tax credits where $500 tax credit increments can be bid on for purchase for as little as $450, or 90%.
+Each year Oregon Film conducts an online auction of tax credits where $500 tax credit increments can be bid on for purchase for as little as $450, or 90%.
+In 2025 the amount being auctioned is $20.6M in total.
 Bidders can bid on as many increments as they like, but it is an auction, so the highest bid will win when there are more bids than available credits.

 This means you can bid on a $50,000 tax credit (100 x $500 increments) for as little as $45,000; a savings of $5,000 and a direction of your tax dollars straight towards the development of an Oregon creative industry.